Lisa Marie Presley hospitalized after cardiac arrest – KION546

 A spokesperson for the LA County Sheriff told CNN they assisted fire officials on a medical call this morning, but also would not confirm the patient’s name.

+Priscilla Presley said late Thursday on her official Instagram that her daughter was “rushed” to the hospital and “is now receiving the best care.”

+“Please keep her and our family in your prayers.
+We feel the prayers from around the world, and ask for privacy during this time,” her statement said.

-Presley was most recently seen on Tuesday night at the Golden Globe Awards, which she attended with her mother Priscilla to support the Baz Luhrmann film "Elvis," about her late father.
+Lisa Marie Presley was most recently seen on Tuesday night at the Golden Globe Awards, which she attended with her mother to support the Baz Luhrmann film “Elvis,” about her late father.

-In 2020, Presley's son Benjamin Keough died by suicide at the age of 27.
-Last July, Presley marked the second anniversary of Keough's death on Instagram, sharing a photo of their matching foot tattoos.
+In 2020, Lisa Marie Presley’s son Benjamin Keough died by suicide at the age of 27.
+Last July, she marked the second anniversary of Keough’s death on Instagram, sharing a photo of their matching foot tattoos.

-Presley, who has previously been married to Michael Lockwood, Nicolas Cage, Michael Jackson and Danny Keough, has three other children -- actress Riley Keough, Finley Aaron Love Lockwood and Harper Vivienne Ann Lockwood.
+Lisa Marie Presley, who has previously been married to Michael Lockwood, Nicolas Cage, Michael Jackson and Danny Keough, has three other children — actress Riley Keough, Finley Aaron Love Lockwood and Harper Vivienne Ann Lockwood.

-In September, Presley wrote an essay for National Grief Awareness Day, in which she opened up about the loss of her son.
+In September, Lisa Marie Presley wrote an essay for National Grief Awareness Day, in which she opened up about the loss of her son.

 “My and my three daughters’ lives as we knew it were completely detonated and destroyed by his death.
 We live in this every.
 Single.
 Day,” she wrote.
 “Grief is something you will have to carry with you for the rest of your life, in spite of what certain people or our culture wants us to believe.
 You do not ‘get over it,’ you do not ‘move on,’ period.”